simtop/AppsLauncher/README.md

 # AppsLauncher

-App that starts other apps, working with intents
+An app that is a custom launcher that starts the rest of your apps, it helps to understand Android intent systems and tasks.